New Jersey Hall of Fame: Format

 The New Jersey Hall of Fame selects potential nominees in five categories: General, Enterprise, Sports, Arts & Entertainment, and Historical.
 With only rare exceptions, nominees must have resided in New Jersey for a period of at least five years.
 Selection of inductees is done using a three-phase process.
 Phase I is conducted by a group of expert panelists selected by the New Jersey Hall of Fame Board, who compose a list of 20 individuals in each category.
 Phase II incorporates a group of over 100 prominent organization throughout New Jersey who narrow the field down to 6 individuals in each category.
 Phase III uses a public voting system via the internet and manual ballots.
 Upon completion of Phase III, the New Jersey Hall of Fame Board selects its inductees based on the top vote-getter in each category, as well as others the board deems deserving.

 Induction ceremony

 The first class of inductees was honored in an induction ceremony at the New Jersey Performing Arts Center on May 4, 2008.

+2008-2010 inductees

 2008 inductees

 The inaugural class of inductees for the New Jersey Hall of Fame were announced in a press conference on October 25, 2007, by Governor Jon Corzine.